A Guide to the Eviction Process in Chicago, IL

 Step #3: Court Process & Judgment

-The eviction hearing will usually be held within 7 to 40 days after the court summons are issued.
-The landlord or tenant is allowed to request a jury trial for the eviction lawsuit case.
+The eviction hearing at the court will usually be held within 7 to 40 days after the court summons are issued.
+The landlord or tenant is allowed to request a jury trial in court for the eviction lawsuit case.
 If the tenant fails to meet their court date, the judge may offer a default judgment in favor of the landlord.

 During the hearing, the tenant may present any of the following defenses: